 How To Make Chocolate Chip Cookies

 Start by mixing your butter, brown sugar and white sugar together.
 Allow it to become nice and creamed; this generally takes 2-3 minutes.

-Then add in your eggs, corn syrup, and vanilla and blend well.
+Then add in your eggs, corn syrup, and vanilla and mix well.

 Slowly add in your flour, salt, and baking soda mix, until the dough is formed.
-Turn off blender and fold in chocolate chips.
+Turn off the mixer and fold in chocolate chips.

 This post contains affiliate links.

 Line your cookie sheets with a Silpat mat or parchment paper.
 This will keep your cookies from sticking to the cookie sheet.
 Saves a lot of time and keeps your baking sheets nice.

 When your recipe needs to be softened or room temperature butter it is good to keep other ingredients room temperature as well.
 A cold egg could harden up that softened butter in your recipe.
 So just remember if one ingredient is room temperature stick to the rest being room temperature as well.

 It will be easier to roll the cookie dough into perfectly round balls and make your cookies perfect circles.
 Learn more about chilling cookie dough.

 How Do You Keep Cookies Soft After Baking